 Complete SAT Preparation Guide

-In this complete SAT preparation guide, the academic mentors at Quest For Success (QFS) explain everything students need to know about the SAT exam.
-This includes the exam structure, syllabus, scoring system, preparation strategies, study plans, and practical tips based on our experience mentoring SAT students.
-Whether you are beginning your SAT preparation or planning to improve your current score, this guide will help you understand how to prepare effectively.
+In this complete SAT preparation guide, the academic mentors at Quest for Success explain everything students need to know — from exam structure and syllabus to scoring, study plans, and practical strategies.
+Whether you are beginning your preparation or planning to improve an existing score, this guide will help you prepare effectively.

 What Is the SAT Exam?

 The SAT (Scholastic Assessment Test) is a standardized exam administered by the College Board.
-It is widely used by universities to evaluate a student’s readiness for college.
+It is widely accepted by universities to evaluate a student’s readiness for college-level study.

-At Quest For Success (QFS), we often explain to students that the SAT is not simply a test of memorization.
-Instead, it assesses how effectively students can apply concepts, analyze information, and solve problems under timed conditions.
-Students typically take the SAT during Grade 11 or Grade 12, although many students begin preparing earlier to achieve stronger results.
+Importantly, the SAT is not simply a test of memorisation.
+Instead, it assesses how effectively students can apply concepts, analyse information, and solve problems under timed conditions.
+Furthermore, most students take the SAT in Grade 11 or Grade 12, although many begin preparing earlier to achieve stronger results.

-The SAT has transitioned to a digital format, which makes the exam shorter and more adaptive compared to the earlier paper-based version.
-Understanding the structure of the exam is an important first step in SAT preparation.
+The SAT has transitioned to a fully digital format.
+Consequently, the exam is now shorter and more adaptive than earlier paper-based versions.
+Understanding this structure is, moreover, an important first step in any SAT preparation guide.

 The digital SAT consists of two main sections.